 Well, around October 2015, Jide Technology’s CEO, Jeremy Chau reached out to me and asked if I wanted to work together on supporting Remix OS on Android-x86 OSP.
-Speaking to Jeremy, I knew that we shared a vision for the future Android belonging on the desktop, and I was excited to find a way to make this happen.
+Speaking to Jeremy, I knew that we shared a vision for the future of Android belonging on the desktop, and I was excited to find a way to make this happen.

 Just as Linus Torvalds, founder of Linux, had mentioned before, Linux was started as a desktop OS, but it’s also the only area that Linux hasn’t completely taken over.
-It’s also why I kept working on the Android-x86 OSP, and I believe Remix OS is the best chance for Linux to still break into the desktop market.
+It’s also why I kept working on the Android-x86 OSP, and I believe Remix OS is the best chance for Linux to still break into the PC market.